aloretocornidez/workshops/linux-workshop/readme.md

 part of the operating system that properly allocates hardware resources to run software.

-**Shell**: The shell is the human interface with the operating system's.
+**Shell**: The shell is the human interface with the operating system.
 By using a shell we are able to write human readable commands that let us tell the operating system to run software.
+That way, we can tell the computer to run a command with certain arguments.

+The most common shell you'll find on Linux is bash.
+There are many useful features of bash that allow you to do many cool things like 'piping', 'redirection', 'parameter expansion' among many other features.
+There are **extremely powerful**.

 **Command Line**: The command line is an interface used to execute shell commands.
 Commands can be executed using a graphical user interface (GUI) or through the command line (using a terminal emulator).
+When we open a shell in our system, we are presented with a command line.

-**GNU Core Utils**: The GNU(pronounced guh-new) core utils is a collection of software tools that allow us to useful commands through the command line.
-If you want to 'level up' your 'Linux' prowess, it would be wise to lean how to utilize these tools.
+**GNU Core Utils**: The GNU core utils is a collection of software tools that allow us to useful commands through the command line.
+Learning what core utils exist and how to use them will help you better utilize your command line tools.
 A list of many useful commands in addition to a brief description can be found at [wikipedia.org/wiki/List_of_GNU_Core_Utilities_commands](https://en.wikipedia.org/wiki/List_of_GNU_Core_Utilities_commands).

+Some of my favorites are:

+- ls (lists directory contents)
+- cd (changes your current directory)
+- mkdir (make a directory)
+- touch (open, and close a file / create a file)
+- cat (display contents of files to the standard output)
+- less (read contents of files with an interactive pager)
+- grep (filter lines of input and only output things that match a pattern that you specify)
+- find (find files and file paths that contain a specific pattern that you sepcify)
+- sed (edits inputs and outputs them with whatever expressions you specify)
+- awk (a language that can be used for many useful quick outputs)
+- head/tail (display the first/last part of the input)

-## Why should I use Linux?
+## Why Would I use Linux?

-Linux isn't for everyone, it's not the perfect platform for every application, however, Linux excels at what it is good at.

-Here's a few reasons for why I use Linux:
+Linux is not for everyone.
+It is a very powerful tool, but it has it's drawbacks.

+Linux is particularly powerful for the following reasons:

 - Software Development